lnxpy/pyshred-pro/README.md

 welcome to Pyshred Pro program!<br>
 <br>
 hi guys!<br>
-this is Pyshred.. a program that allow you to chop your image with some formulas.<br>
+this is Pyshred Pro Version.. a program that allow you to chop your image with some formulas.<br>
 Pyshred needs Black White image for converting to text files.. so you can use coloric pictures or b,w pictures! for this program you should install Opencv with :